“Months? It takes you 6 months to write a blog post?”

 That’s calming, too.

-Regarding the networking: it took me two years to explore possibilities and winnow the list down to the two best groups for me.
-It was worth the effort.
+It took me two years to explore local face-to-face venues and finally winnow the list down to the two best groups for me.

-Whether it’s working with my webmaster, my computer expert, or doing the office paperwork, I put ongoing maintenance into the schedule.
+Whether it’s working with my webmaster, my computer expert, or doing the office paperwork, I schedule ongoing maintenance.

 HUGE in the non-overwhelm department.

-Your Takeaway: No matter your area of expertise, I hope you’ve found my non-overwhelm ideas helpful and can incorporate them into your process.
+Your Takeaway: No matter your area of expertise, incorporating ‘non-overwhelm’ steps can add peace to your business process.

 Note: I’d be glad to help you think through your possibilities in creating a more peaceful environment.
-I promise: it isn’t a sales call and there’s no cost to you.
+I promise: it’s not a sales call!

 Let’s all learn from each other!